 Rental companies can use a ground/neutral continuity tester for portable generators.
 It tests the integrity of the ground and neutral connections from each of the receptacles to the frame of the generator.
 The test is conducted at a full 10 amperes of current and tests for a resistance of 0.2 ohms or less.
 A panel-mounted meter monitors the current flow.
 Adapters are offered to match all standard receptacles.

-An ohmmeter won’t suffice, as it can’t tell you if the connection is a single strand of wire or a solid connection.
+An ohmmeter won't suffice, as it will indicate if there is an electrical connection, but it can't tell you if the connection is a single strand of wire or a solid connection.
 Remember, you are depending on the bonding connection to conduct a surge of current if a short circuit should occur.

 - Perform a manual test of each ground fault circuit interrupter (GFCI).